whitneyburton/portfolios/students/1606-back/brian-heim/20160929-brian-heim-m2.markdown

 __Project__ description:

 Little Shop is a Rails app that models an e-commerce site, and is hosted live on Heroku.
 Our group chose to "sell" College Athletic apparel and gear.
-Users can create accounts, log in, assemble a cart, and "checkout", creating an order in the database with the status of "ordered".
+Users can create accounts, log in, assemble a cart, and "checkout", which creates an order in the database with the status of "ordered".
 Admins can change order status and check on all orders that have been placed.

 Fellow Group members: Bryan Goss, Chase Dunagan